Withholding Verifiable Information: Supplementary Appendix

-To solve for the Sender's optimal equilibrium, I find a bi-pooling solution to the corresponding information design problem first, and check whether it is implementable using \cref{cee}.
-If it is, the Sender's optimal equilibrium outcome coincides with the commitment outcome.\footnote{One may wonder what if the bi-pooling solution found above is not implementable, but there exists another bi-pooling solution that is implementable.
-This can never happen when there are three actions: by Lemma C.4 in the \href{https://www.zhangkun.me/file/wvisa.pdf}{Supplementary Appendix}, all bi-pooling solutions induce essentially the same canonical representation.}
+To solve for a sender-preferred equilibrium, we find a bi-pooling solution to the corresponding information design problem first, and check whether it is implementable using Corollary 1.
+If it is, a sender-preferred equilibrium is associated with a barely obedient bi-pooling partition $\mathcal{B}$ that is also associated with the commitment solution.\footnote{One may wonder what if the bi-pooling solution found above is not implementable, but there exists another bi-pooling solution that is implementable.
+This can never happen when there are three actions: by \autoref{imc}, all bi-pooling solutions induce essentially the same bi-pooling partition.}